clinaresl/ksearch/domains/README.md

   memory usage.
 * *runtime*: CPU runtime until this solution path is found.
 Also, this value might be monotonically increasing between successive solutions of the same *k* shortest-path problem, but it is not necessarily true.
-* *expansions/sec*: it is just the quotient of the two previous columns.
+* *expansions/sec*: it is just the quotient of the number of expansions and the overall running time.
 This value is given only to provide an overall idea of the efficiency of the implementations provided.
 * *solver*: signature of the solver used for computing this solution
 * *doctor*: output of the automated error checking process.
 See the previous section
-* *version*: output of the command `git describe` which informs of the exact version of `libksearch` used for running an algorithm.
+* *version*: output of the command `git describe` which informs of the exact version of `ksearch` used for running an algorithm.

 # License #

 MIT License

-Copyright (c) 2016, 2023, Carlos Linares López, Ian Herman
+Copyright (c) 2016, 2025, 2026, Carlos Linares López, Ian Herman

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal